getify/You-Dont-Know-JS/types & grammar/ch2.md

 a + 1E291; // 1.7976931348623157e+308
 ```

 If you think too much about that, it's going to make your head hurt.
 So don't.
-We'll cover more of the specifics of IEEE-754 numbers and how they work later.

 Once you overflow or underflow to either one of the *infinities*, however, there's no going back.
 In other words, in an almost poetic sense, you can go from finite to infinite but not from infinite back to finite.

 It's almost philosophical to ask: "What is Infinity divided by Infinity".
 Our naive brains would likely say "1" or maybe "Infinity".
 Turns out neither is true.
 Both mathematically and in JavaScript, `Infinity / Infinity` is not a defined operation.
-In JS, this results in `NaN` as explained above.
+In JS, this results in `NaN` (the invalid number value as explained above).

 But what about any positive non-infinite (that is, finite) number divided by infinity?
 That's easy! `0`.
 And what about a negative finite number divided by infinity?
 Keep reading!